 Choose the right resources to carry out their own plan.
-Collaborate with others to manage large items.
+Collaborate with others to manage large items, such as moving a long plank safely, carrying large hollow blocks.
 Use one-handed tools and equipment, for example, making snips in paper with scissors.